fybrik/fybrik/site/docs/concepts/taxonomy.md

 If, for example, a Data Governance Officer writes a policy that limits the use of sensitive data for marketing, then the possible valid intents such as marketing would be defined by him in the Data Policy Manager.
 These values must be added to fybrik's taxonomy, either manually or via an automated feed, so that fybrik can validate the intent provided in a FybrikApplication yaml when a user's workload requests data.

-As new capabilities, transforms, data types, and protocols are made available via FybrikModules fybrik's module taxonomy must be updated.
+As new capabilities, transforms, data types, and protocols are made available via FybrikModules, fybrik's module taxonomy must be updated.
 Once updated these capabilities are available for use by other components, such as the Data Catalog and Data Governance Policy manager should they choose to leverage them.

-Default taxonomies are provided by fybrik, and are meant as a starting point on which to expand.

 ## Validation Points